 Throughout its history, the foundation has been guided by a remarkably small number of leaders.
-The board numbers thirteen, and only thirteen other directors have served over the past 80 years.
+The board currently numbers fourteen, and only seventeen other directors have served over the past 80 years.
 The founder, Henry R. Luce, never held a place on the board.

-From 1936 to 1958, Charles Stillman served as president and chief executive officer.
-In 1958, Henry Luce III (called Hank), the son of the founder, was named president (and later, chairman and chief executive officer).
-For the next 44 years, he ensured the foundation’s continuity by forging durable and imaginative programs, building a staff, and overseeing the growth of its assets.
+Seven individuals (listed below) have served in an executive leadership role, including Henry Luce III (called Hank), the son of the founder, who led the foundation for 44 years and ensured its continuity by forging durable and imaginative programs, building a staff, and overseeing the growth of its assets.

 The board approved the Luce Foundation’s first formal statement of mission in 2004.
 The mission statement was revised in 2018.
 It reflects this private foundation’s faithful adherence to the founder’s vision, draws on the learning from its successful history, and sets a course for the future.